valory-xyz/trader-quickstart/README.md

 Agent runners are recommended to create a [backup](https://github.com/valory-xyz/trader-quickstart#backup-and-recovery) of the relevant secret key material.

+### Skip user prompts

+You can optionally pass `--unattended` or export the environment variable `ATTENDED=false` to skip asking for inputs from the user.

 ## Observe your agents

 1. Use the `trades` command to display information about placed trades by a given address: